 After attending the Conductors’ Symposium hosted in 2005 by the Toronto Children’s Chorus, she was invited to become a member of the staff at the TCC’s annual Main Choir summer music camp at Appleby College, where she has taught Sight Singing for the past ten years.

 A teacher with the Waterloo Region District School Board for more than twenty-four years, Ms. Bean teaches vocal music and drama to children in Grades 1 to 6 at Ryerson Public School in Cambridge.
 She is the founder and former director of Menno Youth Singers in Kitchener-Waterloo and past director of the St. Peter’s Lutheran Church Junior Choir in Kitchener.
 She has also taught piano and voice at The Beckett School of Music in Kitchener and directed the Inter-Mennonite Children’s Choir for 7 years.
-Ms. Bean is now in her fourth season as conductor of the Preparatory Choir.
+Ms. Bean is now in her tenth season as conductor of the Preparatory Choir.

-Judith is currently in her first year of the Masters of Arts Community Music Programme at Wilfrid Laurier University.
+Judith is currently in her final year of the Masters of Arts Community Music Programme at Wilfrid Laurier University.
 In her spare time, she enjoys competing in archery tournaments throughout the province, spending time in her pottery studio, knitting and sewing.